Kwasikot/UsefulPrompts/book_questions_chatgpt_prompt.md

 # Make a 2-3 paragraph on every question

-Create markdown table in the beginning of the document with 2 columns "question" and "comments"
+Create markdown table in the beginning of the document with 2 columns "question" and "Your comments"

 &nbsp;